irishorng/RecordLinkage_GunViolenceIncidents/README.md

   - our GVA dataset already only contained incidents from 2014 to 2018, so we only had to do this step for the NVDRS dataset.
 - we want to represent the date that the incident occurred as a numerical variable so that we can use this number for numerical comparing.
 We calculate the `daysSinceStart` variable, which tells you the number of days since January 1, 2014 that the incident occured.
   - for example, an incident that occured on January 1, 2014 would have `daysSinceStart=0`.
 An incident that occured on January 3, 2014 would have `daysSinceStart=2`.
-- NVDRS dataset contains all violent death incidents regardless if they resulted in a death by some sort of gun violence.
+- Since NVDRS dataset contains all violent death incidents regardless if they resulted in a death by some sort of gun violence, we clean the data to align with the GVA's focus.
   - We remove NVDRS incidents where the `IncidentCategory` is single suicide or multiple suicide because we only want to include incidents that involved homicides.
   - We only keep NVDRS incidents where the `WeaponType` (ie. weapon used in the incident) is a Firearm or non-powder gun.
   - We only keep NVDRS incidents where the `DeathCause` involves some sort of firearm, gun, or rifle.